11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 You can also shoot groups when I’m shooting family photos, at the church, or in a park; I like to use a 50-millimeter lens to add a bit of compression.

-I can get many people in the photo in a somewhat tight space, but it makes them look more together when you’re using a 50-millimeter lens versus a 35 or 24.
+I can get many people in the photo in a somewhat tight space, but it makes them look closer together when using a 50-millimeter lens versus a 35 or 24.

 A 50 is also great for shooting details, shooting details of a tablescape, shooting invitation details, shoes, even jewelry, and some life.

-The 50 is my go-to for all of my morning prep pictures, all my detail pictures in the morning, as well as all of my reception pictures at night.
+The 50 is my go-to for all my morning prep pictures, detail pictures in the morning, and reception pictures at night.

 I shoot nighttime photos and the roofscapes with a 50-millimeter.